ericoporto/ags-manual-wiki/Globalfunctions_General.md

 SetTextWindowGUI (4);
 ```

-will change Textwindow GUI 4 to be used for displaying text windows in
+will change `TextWindow` GUI 4 to be used for displaying text windows in future.
-future.

 ---